Skip to main content

 Key Facts

-1. Jan Vishwas (Amendment of Provisions) Bill, 2026 passed in Lok Sabha by voice vote in April 2026.
+1. Lok Sabha passed the Jan Vishwas (Amendment of Provisions) Bill, 2026 on 1 April 2026 by voice vote.

-4. Rajya Sabha cleared the Insolvency and Bankruptcy Code (IBC) Amendment Bill, 2026 incorporating all 11 Lok Sabha Select Committee recommendations plus one from the Ministry of Corporate Affairs.
+4. Rajya Sabha cleared the Insolvency and Bankruptcy Code (IBC) Amendment Bill, 2026 incorporating all 11 LS Select Committee recommendations plus one from the Ministry of Corporate Affairs.

-5. Finance Minister Nirmala Sitharaman highlighted the IBC amendments as crucial for strengthening the banking sector and accelerating asset recovery.
+5. Finance Minister Nirmala Sitharaman highlighted that the IBC amendments will strengthen the banking sector and accelerate asset recovery.

-6. Opposition leader Mallikarjun Kharge demanded a select‑committee review of the CAPF (General Administration) Bill; opposition members staged a walkout.
+6. Opposition leader Mallikarjun Kharge demanded a select‑committee review of the CAPF (General Administration) Bill, leading to a walkout by opposition members.

 Background & Context